videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

   - If `Join Meeting` is clicked, it will show following:

+    - `Dropdown for Meeting Type` - These dropdown is to select the meeting mode: Group Call or One To One call.
     - `EditText for ParticipantName` - This edit text will contain name of the participant.
     - `EditText for MeetingId` - This edit text will contain the meeting Id that you want to join.
     - `Join Meeting Button` - This button will call api for join meeting with meetingId that you entered.

   - If `Create Meeting` is clicked, it will show following:

+    - `Dropdown for Meeting Type` - These dropdown is to select the meeting mode: Group Call or One To One call.
     - `EditText for ParticipantName` - This edit text will contain name of the participant.
     - `Join Meeting Button` - This button will call api for join meeting with a new meetingId